FlockyChou/vtubing.info/pre-debut/obs-setup.md

 3. Finally, press "GO" and wait for the test to finish.
 4. The final number under "Upload Kbps" should be **at least double** your target bitrate listed above.

+{: .important }
-**Please note that even if your internet can handle streaming at 9,000 Kbps, your computer might not be able to and vice versa.**
+Please note that even if your internet can handle streaming at 9,000 Kbps, your computer might not be able to and vice versa.

 ### Test Streaming